 1000mg, 100 fold.

 That doesn't appear to be the case.

-This summary articles shows that almost all the studies use daily CBD doses.
+This summary article shows that almost all studies use daily CBD doses.

 This speaks to not only daily use but also splitting doses.